Bruce Hunter (swimmer)

-Richard Bruce Hunter (July 6, 1939 - July 6, 2018) was an American competition swimmer who represented the United States at the 1960 Summer Olympics in Rome.
-Hunter swam in the men's 100-meter freestyle, advanced to the finals, and finished fourth overall with a time of 55.6 seconds.
-He would earn an MBA from Harvard Business School in 1974.
+Richard Bruce Hunter (July 6, 1939 - July 6, 2018) was an American competition swimmer who competed for Harvard University and represented the United States at the 1960 Summer Olympics in Rome, where he competed in the 100-meter freestyle.
+After completing an MBA from Harvard in 1974, he worked as a Business Manager for State Street Bank, the tech firm Raytheon, and Fidelity Investments from 1975-2003.